miku/pyqueued/README.md

 it will be enqueued again.

     >>> client.dequeue("q", timeout=2)
+    ('my message with timeout', 'http://localhost:5353/q/160')

 Now wait 2.1 seconds.

     >>> client.stats("q")
     {'depth': 1, 'dequeued': 3, 'enqueued': 3, 'timeouts': 1}

+The has message timed out and has been enqueued again.
+So we can actually dequeue it once more.
+But now we mark it completed in time.

+    >>> client.dequeue("q", timeout=2)
+    ('my message with timeout', 'http://localhost:5353/q/160')

+    >>> client.complete("q", "160")